By

 AI's Evolution from Concept to Application

-This transition has been powered by breakthroughs in computational power, data availability, and algorithmic innovations.
+Breakthroughs in computational power, data availability, and algorithmic innovations have powered this transition.
 As AI systems become more sophisticated, their ability to learn and adapt has dramatically improved, making them more reliable and effective for real-world applications.
 This shift from theoretical research to practical solutions has been instrumental in making AI a critical component in the modern technological landscape.

 Key Differences Between AI and Traditional Automation